 The version we all currently obsess over, the deep-fried version, was popularized in 1950s California.

 Bennigan’s helped spread the good word about it in the 1980s and 1990s.
-The Bennigan’s version was a turkey, ham, American & Swiss cheese sandwich between battered wheat buns, then deep-fried.
+The Bennigan’s version was a turkey, ham, American, and Swiss cheese sandwich between battered wheat buns, then deep-fried.

 In the 1980s, I remember it was served with a side of Knott’s Berry Farm raspberry jam.